asizikov/asizikov.github.io/content/blog/2026-02-01-building-skills-how-to-write-a-good-agent-skill.md

 - Implemented contextual sub-task into our agent behavior
 - Used Progressive Loading pattern to keep the main instructions file small and focused

 But what if we want to go further?
-Adding "good bye" banner, or teaching our agent to use our internal SDK or Design System?
+Adding "goodbye" banner, or teaching our agent to use our internal SDK or Design System?
 This would require us to keep adding prompts to instructions file: if this, read that, do this, etc.

 Agent Skills are a way to package such behaviors into reusable modules that are natively supported by pretty much all AI agents out there, including GitHub Copilot.